godotengine/godot-docs/classes/class_canvasitem.rst

 - :ref:`bool<class_bool>`  **is_hidden**  **(** **)** const

 Return true if this CanvasItem is hidden.
-Note that the CanvasItem may not be visible, but as long as it's not hidden (:ref:`hide<CanvasItem_hide>` called) the function will return false.
+Note that the CanvasItem may not be visible, but as long as it's not hidden (:ref:`hide<class_CanvasItem_hide>` called) the function will return false.

 .. _class_CanvasItem_show: